dario-vega/demo-lab-baggage/README.md

 *	No risk to your cost by over-provisioning.
 *	No risk to your performance by under-provisioning.

-🎓: **Learn and Discover why NoSQL Cloud Services and OCI native services are compelling **
+🎓 **Learn and Discover why NoSQL Cloud Services and OCI native services are compelling**

 ## TEST API ⏰:construction_worker:  :wrench: